Direct T_e-based Metallicities of z=2-9 Galaxies with JWST/NIRSpec: Empirical Metallicity Calibrations Applicable from Reionization to Cosmic Noon: Observations, measurements, and sample

 This analysis uses publicly-available {\it JWST}/NIRSpec Micro-Shutter Array (MSA) spectroscopic data from the CEERS survey \citep[Program ID: 1345][Finkelstein et al.,in prep.; Arrabal Haro et al., in prep.]{fin2022a,fin2022b}.
 These data include observations of 6 pointings in the AEGIS field with the G140M/F100LP, G235M/F170LP, and G395M/F290LP grating/filter configurations, providing continuous wavelength coverage (excepting the chip gap) spanning $1-5$~$\mu$m at a spectral resolution of $R\sim1000$.
 At each pointing, the total on-source integration in each configuration was 3107~sec.

-The data were reduced to produce two-dimensional (2D) spectra, one-dimensional (1D) flux-calibrated spectra were extracted, and a slit-loss correction was applied as described in \citet{sha2023}, \citet{red2023}, and \citet{san2023bpt}.
+The data were reduced to produce two-dimensional (2D) spectra from which one-dimensional (1D) flux-calibrated spectra were extracted, as described in \citet{sha2023} and \citet{san2023bpt}.
+A wavelength-dependent slit-loss correction was then applied to the 1D spectra (see \citealt{red2023} for details).
 Out of 318 total unique targets, spectroscopic redshifts were measured for 252 sources.
 Eight sources were identified as active galactica nuclei (AGNs) based on the presence of broad emission lines or large [N\ii]/H$\alpha$ ratios (log(N2$)>-0.3$).
+The broad-line AGNs were first identified through visual inspection of the line profiles where a narrow line with a broad component at the base was present, and confirmed via significant residuals at high velocity offsets when the line was fit with a single Gaussian profile.
+At the modest spectral resolution of these observations ($R\sim1000$), clearly identifiable broad components have widths of more than several hundred km~s$^{-1}$ that indicate the presence of an accreting supermassive black hole \citep[e.g.,][]{koc2023,mai2023}.

 The remaining targets are assumed to have emission lines predominantly powered by star formation.
 Stellar population properties were inferred with the spectral energy distribution (SED) fitting code Fast \citep{kri2009} by fitting the flexible stellar population synthesis models of \citet{con2009} to public multi-wavelength photometry.
 We assumed a delayed-$\tau$ star-formation history and either solar stellar metallicity and the \citet{cal2000} attenuation curve or sub-solar metallicity and the SMC attenuation curve \citep{gor2003} based on the redshift and stellar mass of the source, as detailed in \citet{sha2023}.
 For roughly one third of the sample for which reduced {\it JWST} NIRCam imaging was available, models were fit to combined {\it HST} and {\it JWST}/NIRCam photometry.
 For the remaining two thirds, the 3D-HST survey photometric catalogs comprising {\it HST}, Spitzer, and ground-based imaging were used \citep{mom2016,ske2014}.
 In both cases, the observed photometric measurements were corrected for the contribution from emission lines using the measured line fluxes from the {\it JWST}/NIRSpec spectra \citep{san2023bpt}.